 Between Yangon to Bagan, the recommended way of travel is by bus.
 Luckily, there are multiple types of bus that depart from central bus terminals.
 On average, the journey lasts around 10 hours so it is recommended to travel at night in order to get a good night’s sleep.
 Remember to bring warm clothes and ear plugs for the journey.

+There is 1 operator that run from Yangon to Bagan.
+If you decide to take a train, you can take the Standard and Shared Cabin option.

 There are 2 operators that run from Yangon to Bagan.
-If you decide to take a Minivan, you can take the Standard option.
+If you decide to take a minivan, you can take the Standard option.

 There is 1 operator that run from Yangon to Bagan.
-If you decide to take a Car, you can take the Standard option.
+If you decide to take a car, you can take the Standard option.

-There are 3 operators that run from Yangon to Bagan, with 5 departures per day.
-If you decide to take a Flight, you can take the Economy option.

 Traveling from Yangon to Bagan allows you to experience two very different sides to life in Myanmar - and two of its most popular tourist destinations.